madflojo/blog/articles/posts/2016-01-11-using-travis-ci-to-test-docker-builds.md

 One important thing to know about Travis CI is that most build steps require commands to execute successfully in order for the build to be marked as successful.

 The `script` and `install` steps are two examples of this, if any of our commands failed and did not return a `0` [exit code](http://bencane.com/2014/09/02/understanding-exit-codes-and-how-to-use-them-in-bash-scripts/) than the whole build would be marked as failed.
-If this happens during the `install` step for example, the build will be stopped at the exact step that failed.

-The `script` step however, will not cause an immediate stop.
-This is designed to allow tests to complete to allow users to know what tests failed and what tests passed.
+If this happens during the `install` step, the build will be stopped at the exact step that failed.
+With the `script` step however, the build will not be stopped.
+The idea behind this is that if an install step fails, the build will absolutely not work.
+However, if a single test case fails only a portion is broken.
+By showing all testing results users will be able to identify what is broken vs. what is working as expected.

 ## Adding additional tests